-- Regarding contributions for 2022 to the National Resolution Fund, FROB, once all the information required from the 28 investment firms subject to the scope of the NRF, as well as the 6 branches in Spain of obligated credit institutions established outside the European Union was collected and analysed, in accordance with the amendment introduced in Act 11/2015 by Royal Decree-Law 19/2018, of 23 November, on payment services and other urgent financial measures, the ordinary contributions were calculated and notified in accordance with the Commission Delegated Regulation that had to be made by 15 June 2022.
-To this end and on a preliminary basis, a final funding target for 2022 was set of 830,488 thousand Euros for the National Resolution Fund. - With regard to the Single Resolution Fund, by virtue of Regulation 806/2014, entities have been informed about ex-ante contributions for 2022 to be settled to the SRF for collection purposes, based on the Decision by the Single Resolution Board, which has jurisdiction over their calculation, on the annual contribution owed by each entity.
-The amount collected by FROB will be transferred to the SRF by 28 June 2022. - On 24 February 2022, the Russian Government carried out a military invasion of Ukraine.
-This conflict and its effects take place at a time of global economic uncertainty, still under the effects of the health crisis resulting from COVID-19.
-It has triggered greater volatility in financial markets and rises in commodity prices, with a significant impact on economic growth forecasts, which are highly affected by the ongoing inflationary process, generating greater persistence in price tensions and, as a result, a tightening of monetary policy in the main economies. - At the preparation date of these annual accounts, the Fund has not been affected, nor does it expect to be significantly affected, by the effects of this situation.
+Regarding contributions for 2023 to the National Resolution Fund, FROB, once all the information required from the 28 investment firms subject to the scope of the NRF, as well as the 6 branches in Spain of obligated credit institutions established outside the European Union was collected and analysed, in accordance with the amendment introduced in Act 11/2015 by Royal Decree-Law 19/2018, of 23 November, on payment services and other urgent financial measures, the ordinary contributions were calculated and notified in accordance with the Commission Delegated Regulation that had to be made by 20 June 2023.
+To this end and on a preliminary basis, a final funding target for 2023 was set of 3,358 thousand Euros for the National Resolution Fund.

+With regard to the Single Resolution Fund, by virtue of Regulation 806/2014, entities have been informed about ex-ante contributions for 2023 to be settled to the SRF for collection purposes, based on the Decision by the Single Resolution Board, which has jurisdiction over their calculation, on the annual contribution owed by each entity.
+The amount collected by FROB, 1,004,769 thousand Euros, will be transferred to the SRF by 29 June 2023.

-In addition, except for the issues mentioned in the previous paragraphs, from the closing date of the financial year to the date of preparation of the annual accounts, there have not been any significant subsequent events.
+Except for the issues mentioned in the previous paragraphs, from the closing date of the financial year to the date of preparation of the annual accounts, there have not been any significant subsequent events.